For small businesses, robocalls are more than just a nuisance, the calls are becoming an actual (and unnecessary) hit on your business’ revenue.

 Unfortunately, working through the FCC or your phone company isn’t an iron-clad way to block robocalls.

 The only existing fool-proof method for avoiding costly sales calls is to work with a buffer.
-For example, Smith’s virtual receptionist services handle spam calls for you, as a free addition to the comprehensive program, which means you won’t waste valuable time or money screening calls.
+Smith’s virtual receptionist services handle spam calls for you, as a free addition to the comprehensive program, which means you won’t waste valuable time or money screening calls.
+For instance, a franchise owner can benefit from using our franchise answering service to screen incoming calls so they can focus on delighting customers.

 A virtual receptionist works for you to: